Monday 12:30 - 17:30 Room A - Auditorium, Ground Floor

 This year’s session will again offer access to live OSDU environments on both Microsoft and Google platforms, and you’ll be guided through deploying the OSDU Community Implementation locally – so you can continue exploring even after the event ends.

-Please note that registration to the Boortcamp is required.
+Please note that registration to the Bootcamp is required.

 Preparation: You will be notified about pre-reads and technical setup instructions in advance.